susam/userscripts/README.md

 ------

 * Description: Invert the color scheme of a web page to darken it on a best effort basis.
-Click four times quickly anywhere on a web page or type <kbd>ctrl</kbd> four times quickly to activate the inverted color scheme.
+Type <kbd>ctrl</kbd> four times quickly to activate the inverted color scheme.
 Repeat to deactivate it.
 * Install: [darken.user.js]
 * Source: [darken.user.js](darken.user.js)
 * Screenshot: https://i.imgur.com/eIppMAS.png